cofinalsubnets/lisa/readme.md

 - `(\ a0 ... an x) = (lambda (a0 ... an) x)` many arguments, one expression
 - `(\ a b . (a b)) = (lambda (a . b) (a b))`  vararg syntax ; `.` is just a symbol

-use `,` to sequence multiple expressions in one function body.
+use `,` to sequence multiple expressions in one function body

 ## predefined functions / macros
 this whole section is unstable and  some of these names are